What’s your current Christmas Cheer quotient? Is your merry heart singing Joy to the World? Or has the Grinch stolen all your joy?

 - Get artistic.
 Try a new coloring book or SLR camera.

-- Do a Christmas craft (like this felt Christmas tree) with the kids.
+- Do a Christmas craft (like this felt Christmas tree or an Advent Calendar) with the kids.

 - Go on a dinner and sleigh ride date night out—without kids.
 Three cheers for babysitters!